James-Yu/LaTeX-Workshop/README.md

 ### <a name="recipe"></a>LaTeX recipe?

 LaTeX recipe refers to a sequence/array of commands which LaTeX Workshop will execute sequentially when building LaTeX projects.
 It is set in `File`>`Preferences`>`Settings`>`latex-workshop.latex.recipes`.
+By default, LaTeX Workshop includes two basic recipes: one that consists of simply running the command `latexmk`, and one that performs the typical sequence of commands `pdflatex` → `bibtex` → `pdflatex` → `pdflatex`.

 You can create multiple recipes with different tools.
 Each recipe is an object in the configuration list, consists of a `name` field and a list of `tools` to be invoked in the recipe.

 The `tools` in recipes can be defined in `latex-workshop.latex.tools`, in which each command is a `tool`.
 Each tool is an object consists of a `name`, a `command` to be spawned, and its arguments (`args`).
 To include a tool in a recipe, the tool's `name` should be included in the recipe's `tools` list.